azfarbkhr/piaic_qtr1_assignments/README.md

 1 2
 1

 43. Write a Python program to construct the following pattern, using a nested loop number.
-1
+(DONE) 1
 22
 333